 The truth is, cyber-attacks happen to many people, and it’s not because they’re “dummies.”

-While your IT team may, admittedly, find this list a little basic, it’s likely that many end users in your organization don’t deal with cyber-attacks as a daily occurrence.
-We’ve compiled a list of five common cyber-attacks, accompanied by a representative image, to help increase familiarity.
+While your IT team may, admittedly, find this list a little basic, it’s likely that many end users in your organization don’t deal with cyber-attacks on a daily basis.
+We’ve compiled a list of five common cyber-attacks, accompanied by a representative image to help increase familiarity.

 Share with your coworkers.
 Share with your family.
 Share with your friends.
 The better we all learn to recognize common cyber-attacks and the threats they pose, the more protected our systems will remain.